d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 def get_centers_and_contexts(corpus, max_window_size):
     centers, contexts = [], []
     for line in corpus:
-        # Each sentence needs at least 2 words to form a "center word--context
+        # To form a "center word--context word" pair, each sentence needs to
-        # word" pair
+        # have at least 2 words
         if len(line) < 2:
             continue
         centers += line